Advanced Linear Devices: EPAD

-Supercapacitor Auto Balancing
+Supercapacitor auto-balancing

 Supercapacitors are an emerging technology used for energy storage in growing numbers of electronic circuit board applications.
 However, it is often necessary to combine individual supercapacitors a series to store and discharge a level of useful amounts such as five volts.

 Over time, supercapacitors cells designed in parallel create overvoltage, which can damage each cell and cause the energy storage application to fail.
 Therefore, all supercapacitors must be balanced with additional devices and circuits to balance to prevent overvoltage.

 ALD designed an EPAD MOSFET array to automatically balance each supercapacitor cell in a series by utilizing the leakage current of each cell.
 The advantage here is to provide a superior alternative to traditional balancing techniques using operational amplifiers or resistors by minimizing device count, board space, and energy consumption.

 ALD used a simple principle to offer auto balancing by utilizing the natural threshold characteristics of MOSFET devices to control the voltage at which a MOSFET turns on and starts to conduct a current.
 The combined SAB MOSFET and a supercapacitor array can self-regulate with various array leakage mismatches and environmental temperature changes.
 MOSFET arrays are then incorporated into printed circuit boards to produce supercapacitor auto balancing modules to accelerate design integration.